Preservation Easement Program

 Historic New England works with concerned historic property owners to ensure that their historic houses and landscapes are protected from insensitive alterations or neglect.
-The more than eighty properties currently protected through preservation easements with Historic New England reflect a range of architectural styles and time periods in rural, suburban, and urban locations.
+The 100 properties currently protected through preservation easements with Historic New England reflect a range of architectural styles and time periods in rural, suburban, and urban locations.

-More Information on Historic New England's Stewardship Easement Program
+More Information on Historic New England's Preservation Easement Program

 See our Connecticut slideshow